 - 5. There were also monasteries, ancient retreats of monks situated at the foot of the Carpathian Mountains.
 Each monastery had its own lands and cultural institutions and was a haven of spiritual relaxation for the faithful seeking shelter there in times of invasion or during their holidays.
-Each monastery was headed by an abbot (staret1) who was in charge both of the properties and the religious services.
+Each monastery was headed by an abbot (stareti) who was in charge both of the properties and the religious services.
 The monastic regions were also subordinate to the Bucharest Patriarch. - 6.
-The members of the priesthood ranked as follows: patriarch, metropolitan, bishop, archtishop, arhiereu (with the same rank as a bishop but with no bishopric), archimandrite, protopope, priest, archdeacon, deacon, and monk.
+The members of the priesthood ranked as follows: patriarch, metropolitan, bishop, archbishop, arhiereu (with the same rank as a bishop but with no bishopric), archimandrite, protopope, priest, archdeacon, deacon, and monk.
 There is also an Orthodox Army bishop whose see was at Alba-Iulia.
 The present incumbent is Bishop Vasile Ciopron.
 Only archdeacons, priests, and protopopes are allowed by canon law to marry, but if they are widowed, they could not remarry. - 7.
 To become a priest, a candidate had to have eight years of high school, the baccalaureate, the four years of study at a theological school or seminary.
 There are three of the latter, in Bucharest, in Sibiu, and in Cluj.
-The theological schools were located in Oradea Mare, Arad, Timiscara, Craiova, Iasi, and Cernauti. - 8.
+The theological schools were located in Oradea Mare, Arad, Timisoara, Craiova, Iasi, and Cernauti. - 8.
 The Greek Catholic, or Uniate Church as it was called in Rumania, had its main seat in Blaj.
 The Metropolitan See of Blaj was an important cultural and theological center.
 The theological school in Blaj trained Greek Catholic priests for the entire country.
 From the religious point of view (dogma) there is no difference at all between the Greek Catholics and the Orthodox.
-However, Greek Catholics formerly belonged to the Church of Rome and did not recognize the Bucharest Patriarch as their head. - 9.
-Among the important clerics in the Orthodox Church tropolitan Nicolae Balan, a great patriot, whose see was at Sibiu and who was politan of Transylvania, Crisana, and Maramures. he voca man of action and staunch defender of the ancestral raith.
-He sat in the councils of government up to 1944 and played an important part in the events which led to the union of Transylvania with the mother country in 1918-1920.
+However, Greek Catholics formerly belonged to the Church of Rome and did not recognize the Bucharest Patriarch as their head.

+9. Among the important clerics in the Orthodox Church 25X1X Metropolitan Nicolae Balan, a great patriot, whose see was at Sibiu and who 25X1X Metropolitan Nicolae Balan, a great patriot, whose see was at Sibiu and who was Metropolitan of Transylvania, Crisana, and Maramures.
+Zoviving was a mail of advious and practiculated of one ancessian factor.
+He say in the councils of government up to 1944 and played an important part in the events which led to the union of Transylvania with the mother country in 1918-1920.